warphunter/srch/README.md

 Examples of srch' extended functionality:

--H for summarizing disk usage, like du -hs.

 -Dx for listing the x directories containing most files.
+Useful if a file system is running out of inodes, and you are in a hurry to clean up.

 -Fx for listing the x biggest files.
+Useful when a file system is filling up, and you don't know which files are causing it.

 -Mx for listing the x most recently updated files/directories.
+Useful for finding hot spots in the file system.

+-H for summarizing disk usage, like du -hs.

 Srch consists of a 900 line re-usable library (commonlib.h) of functions written in C, in addition to the 2000 lines specific part in srch.c.
 Srch can be compiled for common Unix/Linux versions out of the box, but should be easy to tailor to Unix versions I don't have access to.
 Building it for Windows requires a little more, and the necessary source code is located in the "win" subdirectory.